“Design is thinking made visual ” - Saul Bass

 The course in Graphic Arts and Design Practices at Srishti aims to prepare its graduates to be creative contributors to this publishing industry, whether print-based or digital, whether in English or in other Indian languages.
 The course is designed with emphasis on blended learning of print-based and digital mediums, to enable technically sound and graphically skillful design and imaging solutions for the publishing and entertainment industry.

 The practice of Graphic Arts in the 21st century is rich, multi-disciplinary and exploratory as it is nested at the threshold of graphic design, visual arts, imaging, motion graphics and digital publishing.
 Students will gain expertise in planning, creating and producing work in a variety of creative industries from advertising and branding, to digital & print-based publishing, and, animation.

-The three years of this course align with the levels 5,6, and 7 of the NSQF guidelines and creates skilled employees for the media & publishing sector.
+The three years of this course align with the levels 5,6, and 7 of the NSQF guidelines and creates skilled employees for the media & entertainment sector.

 The Graphic Arts and Design Practices course focuses on developing skills and understanding of graphic design and imaging by combining learning from visual communication, visual arts, animation, illustration and branding.
 The course structure caters to the print as well as web and screen-based design industries, animation and motion graphics.
 The core content of the course focuses on:

 - Learning and skill development through core units in various areas of illustration, visual storytelling, graphic design, information design, and identity & marketing communication design among others

 - Practical immersions through apprenticeships and work-experience in the industry

 - Exploration of a variety of mediums and contexts that traverse branding, publishing and imaging industries

 - Practical immersions through apprenticeships and work-experience in the industry.

 - Exploration of variety of mediums and contexts that traverse the branding, publishing and imaging industries.